• Facebook

 There are so many different ways to serve this tuna salad, and they all happen to be super delicious.

-• Bread: Serve your salad on toasted wheat bread with lettuce and tomato.
+• Bread: Serve your salad as a sandwich on toasted wheat bread with lettuce and tomato.

 • Pita: Stuff your salad into half of a pita bread.